MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/plugins/adding-openapi-plugins.md

 - `scheduledTime` - provided as is because it is a top-level property that does not have any parent.
 - `timer.scheduledTime` - provided to the LLM with the augmented name.

-In addition to providing operation metadata with augmented property names to the LLM, Semantic Kernel would have performed the following steps:
+In addition to providing operation metadata with augmented property names to the LLM, Semantic Kernel performes the following steps:
 1. Handle the LLM call to the OpenAPI operation and look up the corresponding arguments among those provided by the LLM for all the properties in the payload, using the augmented property names and falling back to the original property names if necessary.
 2. Construct the payload using the original property names as keys and the resolved arguments as values.
 3. Send the HTTP request with the constructed payload to the API.